Makiato1999/2023Web-Bootcamp-Notes/README.md

 	- ```cd /``` to User directory and find my account, then install the react app by ```npx create-react-app react-app```
 	- ```cd react-app``` then start the react server by ```npm start```
 5. props
-   - use foreach to traverse
+   - use foreach to traverse, in App.jsx
    ```
    import React from "react";
    let temp = [];